 how are you taking care of yourself?

-But an element of wellness that is often forgotten is what is already in our body.
+In addition to prioritizing health and hygiene, an element of wellness that is often forgotten is what is already in our body.
 We are exposed to toxins every day and they find their way into our bodies through consumption, breathing, and physical contact.

 the toxins around us

-A number of toxins can be found in the plastic surrounding our food, beauty products, and bottled water.
+Additionally, a number of toxins can be found in the plastic surrounding our food, beauty products, and bottled water.
 Phthalates, bisphenol-A (BPA), and polyvinyl chloride (PVC) are all in certain plastics and are linked to cancer, hormone imbalance and other health risks.

 A body and spirit detox

 It is important for us to reset and strengthen our bodies through detox.
 Ridding our bodies of toxins removes any strains on the system and keeps us functioning efficiently.
 Plus, they're a welcome respite from the world right now… and the perfect opportunity for self-care.